 Roca Moo is located at Carrer Rosellón, 265, 08008 Barcelona, Spain.

 4. Take a Food Tour

-Barcelona’s food culture can be a bit intimidating for a first-time visitor.
-Taking a food tour is a fun way to learn about the city and its food.
+Since Barcelona’s food culture can be a bit intimidating for a first-time visitor, taking a food tour is a fun way to learn about the city and its food.
 As a guest of Devour Barcelona, I participated in a comprehensive food tour in the charming Gracia neighborhood.
 The four-hour Devour Barcelona walking tour offers a wide selection of foods and drinks prepared by local artisans and chefs.
 Taking this tour is a fun way to learn about Barcelona’s rich food culture.